Tania123oss/Go-Travelocity.pk/README.md

 # PAGES IN THE WEBSITE

 1. HOME
-  - This is the proper introduct of the website includes all the sections fro the website
+  - This is the proper introduction of the website includes all the sections from the website

 2. TRIPS
    - I add all the scheduled trips here